 All Congress horse show entries must be postmarked by August 25, 2017.

 If the 25th falls on a Saturday or Sunday, entries must be postmarked by the next business day.
-The only exceptions are intercollegiate/junior judging, horse bowl, hippology and communications entries.

 It is recommended that horse show entries be sent certified mail.
 The show secretary is not responsible for lost or late entries.
 The show secretary sends a receipt of entries to all Congress horse show agents.

 Horse show entries should be mailed to: